Meet Our 2024-25 Team!

 acardona@francophoneschool.org

-I am a BASC instructor who also assists with lunch supervision here at the lower campus.
-I’m passionate about building strong relationships with the students and families that we serve in our community.
-Raised in the Bay Area and now living in Oakland, I take pride in my Salvadorian and American heritage.
-In my free time, I enjoy music, creativity, and spending weekends with family and friends.
-I look forward to connecting with all the kids and families this year!
+Abby is a BASC instructor who also assists with lunch supervision at the lower campus.
+She is passionate about building strong relationships with students and families in the Francophone community.
+Raised in the Bay Area and now living in Oakland, she takes pride in her Salvadorian and American heritage.
+In her free time, Abby enjoys music, creativity, and spending weekends with family and friends.
+She looks forward to connecting with all the kids and families this year!